David M. Jenkins

 Research

-Our group’s research focuses on inorganic and organic synthesis to develop chemical systems ranging from catalysis to porous frameworks.
-We concentrate on two distinct areas of research, both of which are centered around the use of N-heterocycles for their distinctive properties.
-The first area is focused on developing macrocyclic tetra N-heterocyclic carbene ligands to stabilize metal-ligand multiple bonds for oxidative group transfer reactions.
-Typical catalysis studies focus on aziridination.
-The second area we investigate utilizes triazoles in the development of new metal-organic frameworks (MOFs) or metal-organic nanotubes (MONTs).
-Typical research focuses on making novel breathing motions for these porous materials.
+The Jenkins group focuses on inorganic and organic synthesis to develop chemical systems ranging from homogenous catalysis, to porous frameworks, to surface modifications.
+We concentrate on three distinct areas of research, all of which are centered around the use of five-membered N-heterocycles (azoles) as ligands for transition metals.
+The first area is focused on developing macrocyclic tetra N-heterocyclic carbene (NHCs) ligands to stabilize metal-ligand multiple bonds for oxidative group transfer reactions.
+Typical catalysis studies concentrate on aziridination or epoxidation.
+In the second area, we utilize triazoles for the development of new metal-organic nanotubes (MONTs).
+These novel materials are studied on the bulk and nanoscale.
+The third area employs NHCs as ligands for metal surfaces of nanoparticles.
+These coated materials have many potential applications in medicine and electronics.
 To characterize the broad spectrum of compounds and materials that we synthesize, we apply a wide variety of analytical techniques including nuclear magnetic resonance and other spectroscopies, mass spectrometry, porosity measurements, and X-ray diffraction, including both powder and single crystal.

 Awards